 In 2002, Emily discovered a low-fat, whole foods plant-based diet and along with it, a whole new world of fresh flavor and vibrant health.
 Within a year, she lost 40 pounds, going from a size 12 to a size 4.
 She combined her lifelong love of gourmet cooking with her newfound passion for health, nutrition and a vegan diet and lifestyle and turned it into a career by becoming the Supervisor of Salud!, Cooking & Lifestyle School at Whole Foods Market Sacramento in 2004.
 She ran the school, teaching many plant-based cooking classes until choosing to be a stay-at-home mom in 2007.

 In the Spring of 2010, Emily began teaching Food for Life classes for the prevention and treatment of cancer for The Cancer Project.
 The Cancer Project is a program of the Physicians Committee for Responsible Medicine.
 PCRM promotes preventive medicine, particularly good nutrition.
 PCRM also conducts clinical research and promotes higher standards in research.

 From 2013-2014, Emily was an instructor for the T. Colin Campbell Center for Nutrition Studies, facilitating the course in Plant-Based Nutrition offered online through eCornell.

-Emily has a Bachelor’s degree in Religion from Otterbein University in Westerville, Ohio and lives in Sacramento, California with her family.
+Emily has a Bachelor’s degree in Religion from Otterbein University in Westerville, Ohio, is Certified in Plant-Based Nutrition from the T. Colin Campbell Center for Nutrition Studies at eCornell and is currently completing her training to become a Certified Health and Wellness Coach through Wellcoaches School of Coaching.
+She lives in Sacramento, California with her family.